-Some floor paints need to be thinned, mixed, or stirred before us.
-So, ensure to follow the manufacturer’s instructions for how to prep the floor paint.
+P.s.
+Some floor paints need to be thinned, mixed, or stirred before usage.
+So, follow the manufacturer’s instructions for how to prep the paint.

 Vinyl is a hard-multilayered material made from recycled materials.
-Since vinyl is not porous, then the stain can’t penetrate the vinyl floor and if stain can’t penetrate, it won’t stick or dry properly.
-Instead, the stain will turn into a tacky mess on the vinyl flooring that will gunk up your shoes and feet.
+Since vinyl is not porous, the stain can’t penetrate it, and if the stain can’t penetrate a surface, it won’t stick or dry properly.
+Instead, the stain will turn into a tacky mess on the floor.

 You must wait until the paint dries fully (cures) before walking over the floor.
 The dry time of floor paint depends on the brand and type of paint.
 However, on average, it takes 12-24 hours for floor paint to dry enough to be walked over.